-Details of remuneration paid to the immediate family members of Directors or CEO for FY2023 are set out below:
+Details of remuneration paid to the immediate family members of the Directors or CEO for FY2024 are set out below:

-Allowances and Other

-Name of Immediate Family Member Salary Bonus Benefits Total
+Name of Immediate Family Member Salary Bonus Allowances and Other Benefits Total

 % % % %

-S\$400,000 to below S\$500,000
+S\$800,000 to below \$900,000

-Mr. Ang Jun Long 53 5 42 100
+Mr. Ang Jun Long 29 3 68 100

-S\$200,000 to below S\$400,000

-Nil - - - -

-S\$100,000 to below S\$200,000
+S\$100,000 to below \$200,000

-Ms. Ang Ru Mei, Renne 57 15 28 100
+Ms. Ang Ru Mei, Renne 53 18 29 100

-Save for the above disclosure, the Company does not have any employee who is an immediate family member of a Director or CEO in FY2023.
+Save for the above disclosure, the Company does not have any employee who is an immediate family member of a Director or CEO in FY2024.

-In view of confidentiality of remuneration matters, the Board is of the opinion that it is in the best interests of the Group not to disclose the exact remuneration of Directors and key management personnel in the Annual Report.
+In view of confidentiality of remuneration matters, the Board is of the opinion that it is in the best interests of the Group not to disclose the exact remuneration of the immediate family members of the Company's Executive Directors in the Annual Report.

-Provision 8.3 - Disclosure of all forms of remuneration, and other payments and benefits paid by the Company and its subsidiaries to Directors and KMP in Annual Report
+Provision 8.3 - Disclosure of all forms of remuneration, and other payments and benefits paid by the Company and its subsidiaries to the Directors and KMP in Annual Report